 If you’ve got money in your PayPal account, you’ll want to know how to withdraw the balance.
 You can either transfer it to a bank account, or use a linked debit card to withdraw money from an ATM.

 It’s worth checking out the fees and charges for the services you need in advance - especially if you need to convert your balance from one currency to another.
+Or you can use this free PayPal calculator to calculate PayPal fees.
 You may want to consider an alternative, such as a TransferWise multi-currency account to get low cost currency conversion with no exchange rate markup.

 PayPal charges a currency conversion fee if they have to convert the currency of your funds.

 This means that they’ll likely take the mid-market exchange rate - which is the rate you’ll find on google or using an online currency converter - and then add a mark-up to it before converting your currency.
 The margin added will depend on the currency, and the exact transaction you’re carrying out.

 Let’s say you hold a balance in US dollars, after a client paid you using PayPal for some freelance work.
 You want to transfer this money directly to your UK sterling bank account.
 In this case, the exchange rate you’ll get will be the base exchange rate, plus a markup of 3.75% if your PayPal account was opened in the UK.
 The same transaction from Australian dollars would include a 4% markup.¹

 If you want to withdraw money from your PayPal account, you can withdraw funds to your own bank account online or using the PayPal app.

 If you want to get money out from your PayPal account, you can withdraw funds to your own bank account online or using the PayPal app.
 If you want to transfer the money online, here’s what you’ll need to do:

 - Log into your PayPal account, and go to wallet.

 - Choose the account you want to send money from, and select a linked bank account.